Why Every Company Needs a Fraud Risk Operations Group (FROG)

 The structure of a FROG will look different at every company, but the fundamentals are consistent.
 The group should have executive sponsorship to ensure fraud prevention is a priority across the business.
 The core team typically includes operations leaders, compliance or risk experts, product managers, and customer support.
 Each brings a unique view into how fraud shows up in daily workflows.

 Allies in information security, finance, and legal should be looped in regularly.
 Their perspectives help shape stronger playbooks and faster responses.
 At first, a FROG might meet monthly.
-As the function matures, weekly meetings with a consistent agenda - such as reviewing incidents, monitoring key signals, and updating playbooks - help keep the program sharp.
+As the function matures, weekly meetings with a consistent agenda (reviewing incidents, monitoring key signals, and updating playbooks) help keep the program sharp.

 Even the best team needs the right infrastructure.
 Identity verification and fraud detection technologies anchor the work, giving the group reliable signals instead of guesswork.
 Products like Proof's Verify, Identify, and Defend are designed for exactly this purpose, weaving customer truth into every transaction.

 Fraud playbooks are another essential element.
 A library of responses to common attacks (synthetic identities, account takeovers, or insider fraud) keeps the group from reinventing the wheel.
 Finally, clear metrics provide a shared language for understanding progress.
-For example, tracking fraud prevented, false positives reduced, and customer churn avoided tells a powerful story that is meaningful to both leadership and frontline teams.
+Tracking fraud prevented, false positives reduced, and customer churn avoided tells a powerful story that is meaningful to both leadership and frontline teams.

 Standing up a FROG does not have to be a six-month project.
-In fact, momentum comes from starting small.
+Momentum comes from starting small.
 You can appoint an interim lead, map where fraud-related work currently lives, and convene the first meeting.
 Even a simple review of recent fraud cases will reveal quick wins.
 Cutting down repeat account lockouts with biometric checks, for example, can both improve customer experience and reduce fraud exposure.

 Sharing early results widely is the key to building credibility.
 Once teams see the impact of a coordinated approach, participation will follow.